bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/msgforsof.md

 ---
 # msgforsoff.aiff

+> I never believed in destiny, but now I see...
+> your destiny.
+You will be the one leads us out of this darkness.

 In this audio log Selene says goodbye to [SOF](../characters/sof) after just giving birth to her less than 20 minutes ago.
 A baby is softly crying/making noises in the background and water is running.
 She tells SOF that she has to leave and that M8 has saved Selene's life a few times.